-1After we said goodbye to the elders from Ephesus, we got on the ship and traveled on the water to the Island of Cos, where the ship stopped for the night.
-The next day we went in the ship from Cos to the Island of Rhodes, where the ship stopped again.
-The day after that we went to the town of Patara, where the ship stopped.
-2At Patara we left that ship, and someone told us that there was a ship that would be going to the region of Phoenicia.
+1Then, after we said goodbye to the elders from Ephesus, we got back onto the ship and sailed directly to the island of Cos. {There the ship stopped for the night.} The next day we sailed in the ship from Cos to the island of Rhodes. {There the ship stopped again.} The day after that, we went to the town of Patara. {The ship was going no farther than that.} 2{At Patara we left that ship,} but we learned that there was another ship that would be leaving soon and going to the region of Phoenicia.
 So we got on that ship, and it left.
-3We traveled over the sea until we could see the Island of Cyprus.
-We passed to the south of the island and continued sailing until we arrived at the region of Phoenicia, in the province of Syria, at the city of Tyre.
-The ship was going to stay there several days because its workers had to unload the cargo.
+3Now as we traveled across the sea, we saw the island of Cyprus.
+We sailed to the south of that island.
+We continued sailing until we arrived at the city of Tyre in the province of Syria.
+The ship had to stay there for several days because its workers needed to unload the cargo.

-4Someone told us where the believers in Tyre lived, so we went and stayed with them for seven days.
-Because God's Spirit revealed to them that people would cause Paul to suffer in Jerusalem, they told Paul that he should not go there.
+4But we learned where the believers in Tyre lived, so we went and stayed with them for seven days.
+God's Spirit revealed to some of the believers that Paul would suffer if he went to Jerusalem.
+So they encouraged Paul not to go there.
 5But when it was time for the ship to leave again, we prepared to continue on our way to Jerusalem.
 When we left Tyre, all the men and their wives and children went with us to the edge of the sea.
 We all knelt down there on the sand and prayed.
-6After we all said goodbye, Paul and we his companions got on the ship, and the other believers returned to their own homes.
+6Then we all said goodbye to each other.
+We who were traveling with Paul got onto the ship with him, and the other believers returned to where they lived in Tyre.

 7After we left Tyre, we continued on that ship to the city of Ptolemais.
 There were believers there, and we greeted them and stayed with them that night.
-8The next day we left Ptolemais and sailed to the city of Caesarea, where we stayed in the home of Philip, who spent his time telling others how to become followers of Jesus.
-He was one of the seven men whom the believers in Jerusalem had chosen to care for the widows.
-9He had four daughters who were not married.
-Each of them frequently spoke messages that the Holy Spirit had told them.
+8Then, on the next day, we left Ptolemais and sailed to the city of Caesarea.
+There we went to visit Philip.
+He had a reputation for telling others how to become disciples of Jesus.
+He was one of the seven men whom the believers in Jerusalem had chosen to take care of the widows.
+He invited us to stay in his home.
+9Now he had four daughters who were not married.
+Each of them frequently spoke messages that the Holy Spirit gave them.

-10After we had been in Philip's house for several days, a believer whose name was Agabus came down from the district of Judea and arrived in Caesarea.
-He frequently spoke messages that the Holy Spirit had told him.
-11Coming over to where we were, he took off Paul's belt.
-Then he tied his own feet and hands with it and said, "The Holy Spirit says, 'The Jewish leaders in Jerusalem will tie up the hands and feet of the owner of this belt, like this, and they will put him in the hands of non-Jewish people as a prisoner."
-12When the rest of us heard that, we and the other believers there asked Paul, "Please do not go up to Jerusalem!"
+10And after we had been in Philip's house for several days, a believer whose name was Agabus arrived in Caesarea from the district of Judea.
+He frequently spoke messages that the Holy Spirit gave him.
+11Coming over to where we were, he removed the belt from Paul's waist.
+He tied his own feet and hands with it.
+Then he said, "The Holy Spirit says, 'The Jewish leaders in Jerusalem will tie up the hands and feet of the owner of this belt like this.
+Then they will ask the non-Jewish people to arrest him as a criminal."
+12When the rest of us heard that, we and the other believers there pled with Paul, "Please do not go up to Jerusalem!"
 13But Paul replied, "Please stop crying and trying to discourage me from going!
-I am willing to go to prison and also to die in Jerusalem because I serve the Lord Jesus."
-14When we realized that he would go to Jerusalem, we did not try any longer to stop him.
+You should not cry, because I am willing to go to prison and also to die in Jerusalem because I serve the Lord Jesus."
+14Then we realized that Paul was determined to go to Jerusalem.
+So we did not try any longer to stop him.
 We said, "May the Lord's will be done!"